apache/druid/docs/ingestion/rollup.md

 |[Kinesis indexing service](../development/extensions-core/kinesis-ingestion.md)|Always best-effort.|

 ## Learn more
-See the following topics for more information:
+See the following topic for more information:
 * [Rollup tutorial](../tutorials/tutorial-rollup.md) for an example of how to configure rollup, and of how the feature modifies your data.
-.